 3. Don’t use “Admin” as your administrator username

 Admin is a common username for the administrator account which comes at the time of WordPress installation.
 So that a hacker can easily try to hack your website by using admin as the username.

 To change the username, create a new user and provide a unique username to it then give all admin credentials to it.
 You can check here the complete guide on how to change admin username (3 different ways to change the username).

-After assigning all the blog posts to the new admin user, delete old admin account.
+After assigning all the blog posts to the new admin user, delete the old admin account.

 By using this technique, it becomes a little hard for hackers to hack your website.

 Also, use a strong password for your admin account.
 You can service like Password Generator to create a strong password.

 4. Keep your WordPress and its components updated